FixNation Landing Page

 Create a separate landing page that combines storytelling with playful interactions to onboard Gen Z to FixNation's history, mission, and ways to get involved.

-Setting the scope for MVP, V2, and V3
+Setting the project scope

 To set the scope for our project, I constructed an impact vs. feasibility matrix that prioritized features across the MVP, V2, and V3 development stages ahead.
 These features were inspired from our initial competitive analysis of 24 animal and humanitarian-related sites.

-Mapping out the sitemap/user flow
+Mapping out the user flow

-An agile philosophy
+An agile methodology

 At Triton Software Engineering, we believe design and development should be a collaborative effort that doesn’t take place in silos.
 We took an agile approach involving weekly designer-developer meetings to hand off new design iterations.
 Our project timeline was as follows: